EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

-EVgo Inc. (NASDAQ: EVGO)’s stock price has decreased by -9.42 compared to its previous closing price of 7.16.
-Despite this, the company has seen a gain of 12.87% in its stock price over the last five trading days.
-Barron’s reported on 03/30/23 that EVgo Crushes Sales Estimates and Guidance Is OK.
-The Stock Is Rising.
+EVgo Inc. (NASDAQ: EVGO)’s stock price has decreased by -0.61 compared to its previous closing price of 6.57.
+Despite this, the company has seen a fall of -9.31% in its stock price over the last five trading days.

 Is It Worth Investing in EVgo Inc. (NASDAQ: EVGO) Right Now?

-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”
+Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.